konstaronkko/tuparivisailu/README.md

 # Quiz game for IBM party

 To add your questions, modify QuizPage.js
+ResultsPage and ScorePage contain some spaghetti, careful with those.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).